fluxer/bfp/README.md

 [Perl](https://www.perl.org/)

-How and where from you will obtain those is up to you, altought compatibility with Busybox, GNU and POSIX tools is prime goal but not guaranteed so for an example some old versions or even build configuration of those may not support all required features.
+How and where from you will obtain those is up to you, altought compatibility with Busybox, GNU and POSIX tools is prime goal but not guaranteed because some old versions or even build configuration of those may not support all required features.
+If that is the case it will be noted in the documentation.

 ## Building and installing